Hazardous Substances / Toxic Substances

 (a) only working quantities of hazardous substances are kept in areas where employees are working,

-(b) emergency equipment appropriate for use in the event of escape of a hazardous substance is readily available,
+(b) emergency equipment and material appropriate to be used in the event of escape or spill of a hazardous substance are readily available,

 (c) any spillage of a hazardous substance is immediately and adequately cleaned up, and